fusepoolP3/overall-architecture/d51-deliverable.md

 ### Components

-The Fusepool P3 platform is composed of three core type of components: clients, transformers and backends.
+The Fusepool P3 platform is composed of four core components: clients, the LDP Transforming Proxy, transformers and backends.

 #### Clients

-From the point of view of the platform, consumers will be all those components of the project interacting with the platform.
-They mainly will use standard interfaces, such as LDP or SPARQL, that allow the final users^[[6]](#ftnt6)^ to use the platform in a seamless way.
-Any other interaction SHOULD NOT be accepted.
+From the point of view of the platform, clients will be all those components of the project interacting with the platform.
+They mainly will use standard interfaces, such as LDP or SPARQL, that allow the final users[[6]](#ftnt6) to use the platform in a seamless way.

-Further details will be described in proper detail in WP4’s deliverables.
+Further details will be described in WP4’s deliverables.

 #### Transformers

 Data transformation components are responsible for transforming data from legacy formats (e.g. structured formats like vCard or Facebook OpenGraph, or unstructured formats like plain text) to RDF.
+The can also transform data without changing it's format such as by adding or refining annotations.

+As the term "transform" and the derived terms are used very broadly here; it includes processes such as annotating and RDFizing content.
+Therefore, from the nature of the transformation tasks, in the current scope we can differentiate at least two families of transformers: RDFizers which transform non-RDF data to RDF and annotators  which enrich with RDF annotations data in any format.
+While RDFizers produce RDF data using the ontologies best suited for the concrete data (e.g. FOAF for data describing persons), annotators will used a common set of ontologies as to describe annotations in a common way.

+Transformers are identified by an URI which is the entry point of the RESTfull transformation API.
+Very often a single HTTP Server will provide many related transformers.
+For example a server on host `translate.example.org` might provide an a transformer translating from English to German with URI `http://translate.example.org/en/de` and another transformer translating from Esperanto to Klingon at URI `http://translate.example.org/eo/tlh`.
+Such a software providing many transformers is called *transformer factory*.

+The transformer API supports both synchronous and asynchronous transformers.
+While a synchronous transformer return the transformation result right as the response of the transformation request asynchronous transformer will deliver their results at a later time.
+Asynchronous transformers might for instance require some user interaction in order to deliver their results.

+Transformers may invoke other transformers, we provide a pipeline

+#### LDP Transforming Proxy

+Fusepool P3 defined the Transforming Container API.
+This API bases on LDP and provides a way to describe containers (LDPCs) that transform data that is added to such a container by passing it to a transformer.

+While it is possible for an LDP implementation to implement this API directly requiring API vendors to adapt their implementations would not be very efficient.

 Data transformations are done by the Transformer API is a simple and generic API that allows an integrated transformation process within the Fusepool P3 platform.
-Here we describe some of the key aspects of the transformation component - see Section 3.1 for further technical
+Here we describe some of the key aspects of the transformation component - see Section 3.1 [TODO chnage to title/link] for further technical
 details:

--   A LDP Transformation Proxy that transparently allows to invoke an individual transformers, or a pipeline transformer, using a LDP Interaction Model^[[7]](#ftnt7)^ via HTTP.
-The original data posted is always immediately forwarded to the underlined LDP implementation.
+-   A LDP Transformation Proxy that transparently allows to invoke an individual transformers, or a pipeline transformer, using a LDP [[7]](#ftnt7) interaction patterns via HTTP.
+The original data posted is always immediately forwarded to the underlying LDP implementation.
 In addition, the result of the transformation will also be posted to the same LDPC.
 Section 2.2.3 provides further technical details about this component together a sequence diagram